WE ARE ALL ON A JOURNEY

 Building Bridges with Native Americans

 Oakbrook Church is inspired by Jesus's purposeful efforts to cross existing divides within the culture of his day in order to connect with and embrace marginalized and oppressed peoples.
 We see these actions as beautiful examples of God's love for all people and his inclusion of them in his family.
 Accordingly, Oakbrook Church feels called to proactively build personal relationships with the historically-persecuted Native American peoples in our nation.
 We recognize that the Christian Church played a central role in the many injustices that our nation has carried out against Native Americans in its history, and therefore the burden lies with us to reach out to those that we have wronged.
 In addition, we realize that life on so many of the Native American reservations is extremely difficult and that the people face numerous hardships and challenges.
 We believe that over time we can build relationships of trust with them and then together find ways to improve their lives and right some of the historic wrongs.
-In addition, we believe that our own faith will strengthened and deepened through learning about indigenous spirituality and its many commonalities with our own Christian faith.
+In addition, we believe that our own faith will be strengthened and deepened through learning about indigenous spirituality and its many commonalities with our own Christian faith.

 Advocacy for Marginalized and Persecuted Peoples